employees received training within the year

 welcome trainees in internship

-Recognizing the challenges facing banks in an increasingly competitive and risky environment, the Orabank Group places particular emphasis on the development and strengthening of its human capital.
-Thanks to the implementation of the training actions initiated by the holding company and its subsidiaries, a total of 1569 employees were trained at the Group level in 2019, with an average rate of 80.26% of trained persons.
+Thanks to the implementation of the training actions initiated at the holding and by the subsidiaries, in 2020, a total of 1,799 employees were trained at Group level (including the compulsory training on the Group’s digital campus), with an average rate of 86% of trained people.

-Orabank is committed to developing the employability of employees through a continuous process of skills development.
-A budget of 5% of the payroll is allocated to the training plan.
-In this envelope, part is left to the local HRD of the countries for the organization of certain training courses.
+Orabank is committed to developing the employability of employees through a continuous path of skills acquisition.
+In addition to the amount allocated to « digital » campus project, the Group spent 1.39% of the payroll on staff training.
+It should be noted that initially, the budget allocated to training represented 4.55% of the total salary.
+Training expenses include not only training initiated and deployed by the Group on all or part of the entities but also training directly managed by each entity for its staff.
 The selected training programs must meet individual and collective needs while remaining in line with the Group’s strategy and client expectations.
 The Group is committed to a review of training plans, rationalization of associated budgets and alignment with the needs of the implementation of the development strategy.

 Graduate training courses are made available to all staff of subsidiaries.
 The majority of the requirements covered are operational or technical training, but they are increasingly moving towards cross-cutting areas: management and leadership, risk management and culture, regulatory, legal and governance and CSR-related developments or personal development issues.